sunam007/my-portfolio/docs/about/aboutme.md

 <div id='profile-text'>

 <p>
 Hello there!
 I'm just a Junior Full-Stack Developer who's really passionate about making cool stuffs on the web.
-I've been professionally at it for more than 6 months, and it's been quite a journey!
+I've been professionally at it for more than 1.5 years, and it's been quite a journey!
 </p>

 <p>